 Majoring in Film Studies

-Major in film studies at Connecticut College and you learn theory and scholarship, gain practical film production skills and produce your own creative work.
-As a budding film scholar, you are asked to critically analyze the moving image in many forms, including documentary, Hollywood and national cinema, avant-garde and experimental film, and television.
-Production classes will give you the technical training and stylistic devices to author your own creative projects.
-It is a unique and comprehensive approach to the field.
+Major in film studies at Connecticut College and you will learn theory and scholarship, gain professional film production skills, and produce your own creative work.
+As a budding film scholar, you will critically analyze the moving image in many forms, including documentary, Hollywood and national cinema, avant-garde and experimental film, and television.
+As a fledgling filmmaker, you will develop the technical expertise and authorial voice to write, shoot, and edit your own creative projects.
+Our major integrates film theory and practice.
+Watch the Film Studies Video.

-Our production courses use HD video equipment.
-While enrolled in upper-level production courses, you have access to an array of professional cinema lights, a professional dolly with track, a 12-foot crane, camera gimbals, Glidecams and shoulder-mount rigs, wireless audio kits and 16mm film cameras.
-Editing labs are accessible 24/7.
-We have 10 iMacs with Adobe Creative Cloud and various audio recording/mixing software.
+While you make your own short films, you will learn screenwriting, producing, directing, cinematography, editing, lighting, sound recording and mixing, marketing and festival distribution.
+Our production courses use 4k UHD video equipment.
+While enrolled in upper-level production courses, you have access to an impressive array of professional cinema lights, a professional dolly with track, a 12-foot crane, camera gimbals, Glidecams and shoulder-mount rigs, wireless audio kits and 16mm film cameras.
+Our editing lab is accessible 24/7 and is fully equipped with Adobe Creative Cloud and various audio recording/mixing software.